matt-the-bat/PBSK_DL/README.md

 # PBSK_DL
-Download the freely available videos on PBSKids.org
+Download the freely-available videos on PBSKids.org

 # Installation
 `ffmpeg` is required, to check for partial file downloads